RedPitaya/Documentation/developerGuide/software/known_sw_issues/known_sw_issues.rst

 It may be necessary to increase the size of the Red Pitaya OS partition on the SD card:

-- Create a copy of the Red Pitaya OS on the SD card (e.g. using the `dd` command).
+* Create a copy of the Red Pitaya OS on the SD card (e.g. using the `dd` command).
-- Resize the OS partition on the SD card using a tool like `parted`.
+* Resize the OS partition on the SD card using a tool like `parted`.
-- Add SWAP space
+* Add SWAP space.

 For more information on SWAP, see the link above.